itk-dev/openid-connect-bundle/README.md

 ## Usage

-Before being able to use the bundle, you must have your own User entity and a database setup.
+Before being able to use the bundle, you must have your own User entity and database setup.

 Once you have this, you need to configure bundle variables, create an authenticator class that extends `OpenIdLoginAuthenticator`